 It could help your granddaughter avoid a costly mistake with her inheritance.
 It could be the catalyst that sparks your friend’s journey toward a life-changing mission.
 And it might help you discover a greater sense of purpose as the bigger picture of God’s story for your own giving is revealed.

-So how do you get started with sharing about what God has taught you?
+So how do you get started sharing about what God has taught you?
 We’ve created a worksheet with the basics for crafting a compelling story.
-This can be a fun and rewarding exercise to look at your life as an ever-evolving story, whether your giving journey is just beginning or you’ve been practicing generosity for years.
+This fun and rewarding exercise is a way to look at your life as an ever-evolving story, whether your giving journey is just beginning or you’ve been practicing generosity for years.

 Download the worksheet, or keep reading below for instructions.

 Ready to craft your unique generosity story?

 - Outline your life experiences: Take a moment to jot down your most significant, life-defining experiences.
 It may help to do this visually.
-Draw a line and imagine that it represents your life.
+Draw a line and imagine it represents your life.
 In the space above the line, write your high points – the joyful events, triumphs, good decisions, and unexpected blessings in your life.
 In the space below the line, write your low points – the tragedies, trials, disappointments, failures, and pain that have impacted you.

 Despite all the challenges of this season, God is capable of using our giving to transform hearts (including our own) in a way that the world has never seen.
 We pray that this year-end is generosity’s finest hour.
 And we hope that everyone who is called to give will too.